 - 40% increase in the differential pressure of the units

 If the situation continued, it would have resulted to:

 - An estimated amount of 50 million gallons of water are wasted annually.

 - About $50,000 additional expenses to replace membrane elements

-The municipal water plant owners had already built a trusting relationship with Garrat-Callahan.
-Since Garrat-Callahan’s dedicated staff had always provided value-added services, they engaged them to solve this problem.
+The municipal water plant owners had already built a trusting relationship with Garratt-Callahan.
+Since Garratt-Callahan’s dedicated staff had always provided value-added industrial water treatment services, they engaged them to solve this problem.
 Due to G-C’s firm understanding of the plant and its issue, the following actions were taken: